60 BEST Things To Do In Ireland in 2023

 We tried to wild camp as much as possible in Ireland, and managed 10 out of 15 nights on the road.

-Though we managed to find a few spots online in forums, many of the best spots we found were ones we spotted whilst driving each day.
+Though we managed to find a few spots online in forums, many of the best places we found were ones we spotted whilst driving each day.

 Because Ireland has so many incredible beaches and cliffs, you’ll find parking bays or disused car parks in some of Ireland's most tantalising spots.